valkyaha/HitTracker-Release/docs/Creating-Plugins.md

 # Creating Plugins

-This guide explains how to create game plugins for VNoHitTracker.
+This guide explains how to create game plugins for NYA Core.

 ## Plugin Structure